Creatine Makes Me Feel Sick: Why & How To Fix?

 Taking creatine on an empty stomach could leave you feeling sick and nauseous.
 Research has indicated some users of creatine have experienced stomach discomfort.

-The best way to minimise this is to ingest creatine on a partially full stomach so it is still readily absorbed but with less impact on your stomach.
+The best way to minimize this is to ingest creatine on a partially full stomach, so it is still readily absorbed but with less impact on your stomach.

 Creatine Resources